milgner/active_activity/README.md

 ## Requirements

-The library utilises Redis' `BLMOVE` command for inter-process communication and persisting the desired state.
+The library utilises Redis for inter-process communication and persisting the desired state.
 So you'll need a Redis server.
 I also decided that legacy projects are unlikely to adopt a new library like this and made Ruby >=3.0 a prerequisite.

+Most of the documentation assumes that you're running Rails but the code **should** also accommodate other frameworks.
+Nonetheless, I decided to depend on the `active_support` gem for infrastructure like `Concern` and it's `Configurable` module.

+If you encounter problems using it in a non-Rails environment, let me know.
+Contributions welcome!

 ## Installation